Dark spot and new skin before and after skin care

 2. Vitamin C

-Also, vitamin C (in the form of l-ascorbic acid) is an antioxidant used to boost skin's appearance and reduce hyperpigmentation.
-When applied topically, it has been found to help lighten skin by inhibiting the production of melanin.
-It also helps protect against further damage from UV exposure and environmental pollutants.
+Additionally, vitamin C (in the form of l-ascorbic acid) is an antioxidant that enhances skin appearance and reduces hyperpigmentation.
+When applied topically, it helps lighten skin by inhibiting melanin production while offering protection against UV damage and environmental pollutants.

 3. Skin lightening creams

-Skin-lightening creams, such as those containing hydroquinone, kojic acid, niacinamide or licorice root extract can help reduce the appearance of hyperpigmentation because they are designed to reduce melanin production.
+Skin-lightening creams that contain ingredients such as hydroquinone, kojic acid, niacinamide, or licorice root extract can effectively reduce the appearance of hyperpigmentation by inhibiting melanin production.
+These creams are particularly beneficial for individuals with melasma, dark spots, and patches.

-They are recommended to apply at night, for several weeks or months before any results are seen.
-The exact duration of the treatment depends on the individual and should be discussed with a doctor or dermatologist.
-While these products can be effective, they may also cause irritation or other side effects and should always be used with caution.
+It is recommended to apply these creams at night over several weeks or months before observing results, and usage duration should be discussed with a doctor or dermatologist.
+While effective, these products may cause irritation or side effects and require careful use.

-Important: if you’re pregnant or breastfeeding and are suffering from hyperpigmentation, it’s important to consult with your doctor because many lightning ingredients are not safe for you or your baby.
+Important: If you’re pregnant or breastfeeding and experiencing hyperpigmentation, consult with your doctor, as many lightening ingredients may not be safe for you or your baby.

 Moisturizer